V2UgY2FycnkgRWRlbg/Monero-miner-installer/README.md

   * SHA256 hash verification of the downloaded tarball
 * RPC is not exposed outside the container unless you explicitly change configuration.

+If you looking to get the best anonymity possible while running a node you can follow this guide to set-up proxies : https://monero.fail/opsec

 ## Troubleshooting quick tips

 * If mining shows inactive: